Heber Glenn Bingham

 Brief Life History of Heber Glenn

 When Heber Glenn Bingham was born on 14 March 1915, in Preston, Franklin, Idaho, United States, his father, Heber Raymond Bingham, was 30 and his mother, Emma Rich, was 24.
 He married Phebe Linford on 23 May 1941, in Logan, Cache, Utah, United States.
-They were the parents of at least 1 son and 2 daughters.
-He lived in World for about 10 years and Dayton, Franklin, Idaho, United States in 2003.
+They were the parents of at least 1 son.
+He lived in World for about 10 years and Dayton, Franklin, Idaho, United States for about 1 years.
 He died on 6 April 2005, in Preston, Franklin, Idaho, United States, at the age of 90, and was buried in Dayton Cemetery, Dayton, Franklin, Idaho, United States.

 Do you know Heber Glenn?
 Do you have a story about him that you would like to share?
 Sign In or Create a FREE Account